 She proffered her unharmed limb towards her lord.
 ‘Sorry, my lord,’ she whispered as Voldemort pushed up her sleeve.

 Voldemort’s lips crooked.

-A black tattoo of a snake entwined within a skull, throbbed upon her upper forearm, bulging half a centimetre from the skin and writhing beneath its surface.
-Voldemort studied it, then pressed his long, pale forefinger into it.
+A black tattoo of a snake entwined within a skull throbbed upon her upper forearm, bulging half a centimetre from the skin and writhing beneath its surface.
+Voldemort studied it and pressed his long, pale forefinger into her skin.
 Bertha’s fingers curled into a fist and she squeezed her eyes shut.

-A host of dark cloaked figures appeared around them in a series of quiet snaps and pops.
+A host of dark cloaked figures appeared around them in a series of loud cracks and pops.

 How did they apparate in?
-Harry attempted to apparate out, picturing the chamber, but he remained rooted to the spot.
+Harry attempted to apparate out again, picturing the chamber, but remained rooted to the spot.
 There must be some kind of ward.
 Bertha must’ve set it up.

 ‘Ah.’
 Voldemort sighed.
 ‘My family returns.
 My friends.
 My so very loyal followers.’

-A circle of robed and masked figures surrounded the two of them.
+The circle of robed and masked figures surrounding the two of them trembled.
 Bertha Jorkins snatched her beret off the floor and stumbled away into one of the many gaps.

 ‘Master…’ The stooped figure of Nott quailed.
 ‘Please, master.’